 Quick Verdict

 Premiere Pro's Speech to Text is good.
-CaptionX is better — and free to start.
+For caption-heavy work, CaptionX is the stronger pick — and free to start.
 Premiere's captions are a feature among hundreds.
 CaptionX is a product built for one purpose.
-It supports 57+ languages versus Premiere's shorter list, ships caption-specific improvements every release, and gives you a free monthly quota at no extra cost on top of what you already pay for Creative Cloud.
+It supports 100+ languages versus Premiere's shorter list, ships caption-specific improvements every release, and is free to start at no extra cost on top of what you already pay for Creative Cloud.
 If captions matter to your workflow, the upgrade takes five minutes to install and costs nothing to try.

 Feature Comparison